 If you need to go home partway through the day due to illness, you must see one of the Sixth Form first aiders before you will be permitted to sign out and leave.
 We will inform your parents/cares that you have left the site.

 We have updated our Sixth Form dress code to reflect the professional environment of the Sixth Form and students are expected to dress accordingly and appropriately.

 Smoking is not permitted at all on site or on the path between sites regardless of age.
 This is a legal requirement.
 The Academy has a responsibility to provide a safe and healthy learning environment.

 All of the above rules also apply equally to E-Cigarettes.

 Paid work, work experience and driving lessons

-Students are not permitted to have driving lessons during the academy working day.
-However, an exception is made for driving tests, including theory tests as these are often impossible to rearrange.
+Students are not permitted to have driving lessons during the Academy working day.
+However, an exception is made for practical driving tests.
 Evidence may be required to demonstrate this.